hpe-storage/python-hpedockerplugin/docs/share_usage.md

 docker volume rm <share-name>
 ```
 This command allows removing a share.
 If the share being removed happens to be
-the last share under its parent FPG, then the parent FPG is also removed.
+the last share under its parent FPG, then the parent FPG is also removed which
-Please note that removal of parent FPG happens asynchronously on a child thread.
+happens asynchronously on a child thread.

+**Note:** Any user data present on the share will be lost post this operation.

 ### Displaying help
 ```